fastn-community/header-template/README1.md

 # Header Component

+The **Header Component** is a UI element typically found at the top of a webpage or application.
+It serves as a menu or navigation tool, allowing users to easily access different sections, pages, or features of the website or app.

-The **Header Component** is a simple and customizable way to display business card information within your `fastn` pacakge.
-With just a few lines of code, you can showcase your contact details, company information, even include a logo and others.
+With just a few lines of code, you can showcase site logo, site name and sitemap details (sections and subsections).

 ## Preview

-Here's an example of how the Business Card Component might look when rendered:
+Here's an example of how the Header Component might look when rendered:

 ### Header